aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/ppimage/replace_image/_index.md

 ## replace_image {#ippimage}
 Replaces image data.
-            The new image's data.When newImageData parameter is null.
+            The new IPPImage.When newImage parameter is null.

 ```python